mash-97/mono_psyche_reader/README.md

 # MonoPsycheReader
-A ruby gem with a CLI program to read mono_psyches monologues.
+A ruby gem with to read mono_psyches monologues.

+## Description

 ## Installation